Andrew-Blakemore/Andrew-Blakemore.github.io/index.md

         <h1>Photography that Tells Stories</h1>

         <p>
-          Portrait, graduation, automotive, and documentary photography
-          focused on authentic moments and visual storytelling.
+          An assortment of photos capturing people and their stories through thoughtful composition and visual storytelling.
         </p>

         <a href="/photography/" class="btn btn--light-outline">